Ironhead Rocker Box Assembly

 Before disassembling, check the play between the rocker arm to shaft.
 The easiest way to do this is with a feeler gauge.

 The factory manual states the play should not exceed .002".
 If the bushings in the rocker box are worn more than that, they should be replaced.
-The shaft bushings are fairly easy to press in and out.
+The shaft bushings should be fairly easy to press in and out.

 Note: 1986 and up Evo Sportsters have the same shaft bushings, but with the addition of a small oil hole.
 It is not recommended to use the later Evo-style bushings in Ironhead rocker boxes.